What Do Federal Background Checks Look For? (All 14 Red Flags)

 Rather than filling out a paper form when a background check is needed, individuals can simply use the e-QIP system to do all this electronically.
 This not only helps with background checks being completed faster but also makes future checks quicker, such as the child care background check which must be completed every several years.

-What Happens if I Failed NACI Background Check?
+What Happens If I Failed NACI Background Check?

 There are many reasons that a NACI background check could be failed.
 In most cases, it will have to do with the failure to list past criminal charges which are then found during the criminal history check.